This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 In recipes

-- The cocoa extract gives a quick chocolate boost to any existing chocolate drink such as hot chocolate, coffee, chocolate smoothies, or milkshakes.
+- The cocoa extract gives a quick flavor boost to any existing chocolate drink, such as hot chocolate, coffee, smoothies, or milkshakes.

-- The chocolate dessert are in general the most popular and when flavored with chocolate extract they make a pure chocolate sensation.
+- chocolate desserts, like this chocolate tart when flavored with chocolate extract, make a pure chocolate sensation.

 - Tasty Chocolate brownies